-To learn more techniques to still the mind, come to Tuesday Meditations, 5-6pm AEST at The Spa Palm Cove (PM me for more info)
+To learn more techniques to still the mind, come to Tuesday Meditations or download my 5 Week Meditation Courses, see Classes page for more info

-Second New Moon in Leo in 2017 – guidance with Sekhmet
+On Guidance with Sekhmet during the Second New Moon in Leo in 2017

 On Wednesday I ran my monthly Goddess inspired meditation class based on the Egyptian Goddess Sekhmet.
 I wanted to share how Sekhmet can help you in the month ahead.